cjorkney/friends_analysis/friends_analysis_report.md

 those things were more the domain of Monica, Ross and Rachel in those days.
 I don’t remember Chandler driving much of the early plot either, but I suppose his role as “the funny one” gave him a lot of lines.

+## Things to do:

+### Lines per character represented by distributions/boxplots

+### Can we predict ratings based on lines spoken by each character?
+(Linear/RF regression)

+### Break lines down into words (tidytext) and do some NLP - sentiment analysis / n-grams (popular 3/4-word phrases for each character?) / wordclouds / top words / topic modelling?